 Egg donation is a third party reproduction process used to achieve pregnancy.
 Simply put, it’s when a woman gives her eggs to a couple or a single intended parent to help them build their family.
 The eggs are fertilized through IVF, and the resulting embryos are transferred into either a gestational surrogate or the intended mother.
-The process for becoming an egg donor involves:
+The egg donation process involves:

 - Completing an application to egg donor agencies